 Do Dogs Dream?

-Unlike humans, dogs can not lie down on a therapist’s couch and describe their dreams.
+Unlike humans, dogs can’t lie down on a therapist’s couch and describe their dreams.
 It can only be assumed that dogs have dreams.
 Though it is impossible to get a first-hand account of their dreams, scientific evidence indicates that dogs do, indeed, dream.

 What are dreams?

-During sleep, the brains of humans and dogs function in a similar manner and exhibit brain wave patterns that show a difference between the two basic stages of the sleep cycle.
-When you or your dog first fall asleep, you experience SWS (slow wave sleep), when brain waves are slow and undulating.
-During this stage of the sleep cycle, mental processes are quiet, but muscle tone is still active, so the body is not totally relaxed.
-Your dog will appear to be resting calmly but he can easily be awakened during SWS.
+During sleep, the brains of humans and dogs function similarly and exhibit brain wave patterns that show a difference between the two basic stages of the sleep cycle.
+When you or your dog first fall asleep, you experience slow wave sleep (SWS), when brain waves are slow and undulating.
+During this stage of the sleep cycle, mental processes are quiet, but muscles are still active, so the body is not totally relaxed.
+Your dog will appear to be resting calmly, but they can easily be awakened during SWS.

-Both humans and dogs experience both stages of the sleep cycle.
+Humans and dogs experience both stages of the sleep cycle.
 We know that humans dream, and since the sleeping brains of dogs and people go through similar stages of electrical activity, it is safe to assume that dogs dream, too.
-Scientific research demonstrates comparable brain wave patterns in humans and dogs which validates this assumption.
-The conclusion is that dreams are part of the normal sleep cycle, and dogs do indeed have them!
+Scientific research demonstrates comparable brain wave patterns in humans and dogs, which validates this assumption.
+Dreams are part of the normal sleep cycle, and dogs do indeed have them.

 What do we know about dog dreams?